Content and Community on the Grid Edge

 Energy Changemakers plans to focus more on affordability stories.
 We’d like to learn about your distributed energy projects, programs, policies and business models that curb electricity costs.
 Email me: elisawood@energychangemakers.
 Or if you’re a community member, please post your ideas in What’s New.

-Check out our podcast: Why Energy Companies Struggle To Tell Their Story.
+Also: Check out our podcast: Why Energy Companies Struggle To Tell Their Story, where communications experts describe how to improve distributed energy messaging so that it’s simple, truthful, and human.

 Lower or Higher Prices for Renewable Energy in 2025?